The dual minimum distance of arbitrary dimensional algebraic--geometric codes: Second minimal configuration and proof of Theorem ( )

 \begin{prop} A configuration of $s \leq 2m+1$ distinct points $P_1, \ldots , P_s \in \P^r$ such that no $m+2$ of them are collinear is $m$--general. \end{prop}

-\begin{proof} For all $m \geq 1$, let $s_m \geq m+2$ be the smallest number of $m$--linked points such that no $m+2$ of them are collinear.
-Notice that the definition of $s_m$ entails that an $m$--linked family of $s_m$ points such that no $m+2$ of them are collinear, is actually \textit{minimally} $m$--linked.
-We will prove that $s_m\geq 2m+2$ by induction on $m$. \medbreak
+\begin{proof} For all $m \geq 1$, let $s_m \geq m+2$ be the smallest number of minimally $m$--linked points such that no $m+2$ of them are collinear.
+From Theorem \ref{intersec} we have $s_m\leq 2m+2$.
+Let us prove that $s_m\geq 2m+2$ by induction on $m$. \medbreak

 \textbf{Step 1.
-Initialisation: $\mathbf{m=1}$.} From lemma \ref{meq1}, we have $s_1=4$.
+Initialisation: $\mathbf{m=1}$.} From Lemma \ref{meq1}, we have $s_1=4$.

 \medbreak